 Requirement Documentation to be provided Submitted Yes/No BIM deployment for the planning, design, construction, operation and maintenance Phases of the asset lifecycle management including costing.
 2 x Completed or current projects of a similar scale (9GB) where each organization per discipline has utilized BIM.
 Complete schedule on the provided template (Annexure C) and attach appointment letters stating the organization's name.
 Use of any other template will result in disqualification with no further evaluation.
-The principal design consultant needs to provide a dedicated BIM manager to run BIM integration and project lifecycle transitioning throughout the project lifecycle.
-BIM manager is to have 5 years' experience in managing BIM systems in a project based environment Completed Curriculum Vitae (CV) for the BIM manager on the provided template (Annexure B).
-Use of any other template will result in disqualification with no further evaluation.

-Type of Insurance Required Documentation to be provided Submitted Yes/No Architectural = R50 million Proof of valid uninterrupted Professional Indemnity Insurance to the minimum value stated per discipline individually.
-Proof must be in the form of Civil Engineering = R30 million an original official letter from the insurance provider or from the submission of the insurance policy document.
-The value of the insurance per Structural Engineering = R50 million professional discipline and the service being covered must be stated.
+(C) Valid Professional Indemnity Insurance must be provided for each professional service to the minimum value stated below: Type of Insurance Required Documentation to be provided Submitted Yes/No Mechanical Engineering = R50 million Proof of valid uninterrupted Professional Indemnity Insurance to the minimum value stated per discipline individually.
+Proof must be in the form of an original official letter from the insurance provider or from the submission Electrical Engineering = R50 million of the insurance policy document.
+The value of the insurance per Electronic Engineering = R20 million professional discipline and the service being covered must be stated.
 A signed letter of intent from the insurance provider clearly stating their intention to provide the bidder with the minimum stated cover (should they be awarded the contract) per professional discipline individually shall also be accepted.